aptible/www.aptible.com/source/support/topics/enclave/managed-https-endpoints.md

   3. A **custom endpoint** where you provide both the domain and the certificate.
   You'll also be responsible for certificate renewals and updates.

-Get started by selecting **"Use a custom domain with Managed HTTPS"**.
+Get started by selecting the Managed HTTPS option for your Endpoint Type.

 <p class="text-center">
   <img class="img-responsive" src="/images/support/topics/enclave/create-new-endpoint.png">